 The level of quality in the French voice acting is up there with some of anime's finest.
 Delanoë's Joris captures the spirit of the wide-eyed kid with an unexpected weight on his shoulders, with Baradat's Liotte acting as the heartfelt peppy BFF with a good dose of spunk.
 Lefebvre delivers the right amount of sympathetic evil in her role as the antagonist Julith, while Ventura's Bakara winds up being one of the funniest parts of the movie thanks to her one-liners and attitude.
 Always stealing the spotlight in each scene, Gradi's Khan is pure Lust For Life-era Iggy Pop coolness with a Jack LaLanne style of finesse and mentality.

 To paraphrase Khan, Dofus - Book 1: Julith never goes below awesome.
 With its beautiful animation, brilliant writing, and some of this year's most memorable characters, Ankama's first official foray into the movie industry is a winner in every way, shape, and form.
-While it might be a challenge to actually view the film (it's currently only available on Steam as of this writing), the minor hurdles you'll have to jump to view will be worth witnessing what may very well be the best animated film of 2016.
 If this is what Ankama planned for the first Dofus film, imagine what'll be on the horizon for Book 2...